subIT1/peer2peer/README.md

 # peer2peer
-A complete peer to peer clinet with leader election and time synchronization with the berkley algorithm.
+A complete peer to peer client with leader election and time synchronization with the berkley algorithm.

 ## how to